Stamp duty in the United Kingdom: Stamp duty land tax

 Stamp duty land tax (SDLT) is a tax on land transactions in England and Northern Ireland.
 It was introduced by the Finance Act 2003.
 It largely replaced stamp duty with effect from 1 December 2003.
 SDLT is not a stamp duty, but a form of self-assessed transfer tax charged on "land transactions".

 In Scotland, a Land and Buildings Transaction Tax was introduced from 1 April 2015, replacing SDLT.

 In Wales, Land Transaction Tax replaced stamp duty in 2018.

 For typical transactions in land, such as the buying and selling of a residential house, there is little change from stamp duty, except that a tax return is required to be made to the HM Revenue and Customs (previously Inland Revenue) and documents no longer need be given a physical stamp.
 Like any other self-assessed tax, but unlike stamp duty, HM Revenue and Customs is able to enquire into an SDLT return and raise assessments to recover unpaid SDLT.

 When a return is accepted by HMRC they provide a certificate without which it is impossible to register a change in the land ownership.
-Even though the HMRC website itself says that SDLT is due within 14 days of the transaction completing, Mortgage lenders may require that the Stamp Duty is paid upon completion itself.
+Even though the HMRC website itself says that SDLT is due within 14 days of the transaction completing, mortgage lenders may require that the Stamp Duty is paid upon completion itself.
 Stamp duty is typically paid by the conveyancer or solicitor directly to HMRC.

 SDLT is charged on leasehold transactions as well as freehold.
 SDLT is also charged on the ground rent payable under the lease, at the rate of 1% of the (discounted) net present value of rent passing under the whole term of the lease.
 Previously, stamp duty was charged at rate of up to 24% of the annual rent.
 The amount of SDLT due on the grant of a typical commercial lease generally amounts to a substantial increase from the amount of stamp duty that would have been due previously.

+HMRC data for April 2025 to January 2026 showed cumulative Stamp Taxes receipts of £17.0 billion, £1.9 billion higher than the same period in the previous year, reflecting continued property transaction activity despite higher rates on additional dwellings.